 Information

-Danielle Bechta is the Senior Manager of Philanthropy at The Michael J. Fox Foundation for Parkinson’s Research.
-She previously served as Associate Director of Advancement at the Foundation.
-Prior to that, Ms. Bechta was the founder and first Executive Director of the RUDM Alumni group.
+Danielle Bechta is the Director of Development at the Columbia University Irving Medical Center, Vagelos College of Physicians and Surgeons.
+She previously served as Senior Philanthropy Relationship Manager at The Michael J. Fox Foundation for Parkinson’s Research, where she worked for seven years.
+Ms. Bechta is a devoted volunteer to Rutgers University and, in addition to her work on the SAS DAC, she serves on the University Board of Trustees and as a board member for the Rutgers Alumni Association (RAA).
 She was the first RAA President to have graduated from SAS and elected into a two-year term.
+Prior to that, Ms. Bechta was the founder and first Executive Director of the Rutgers University Dance Marathon Alumni group.
 During her undergrad, Ms. Bechta was also an active member of the SAS Educational Opportunity Fund and Sigma Kappa Sorority.
 After receiving her Rutgers degree, Ms. Bechta served as a national volunteer for Sigma Kappa, and is currently a Trustee for the Sigma Kappa Foundation.
-Ms. Bechta graduated from the School of Arts and Sciences in 2011 with a bachelor's degree in Political Science and holds a master’s degree from Saint Joseph’s University in Organizational Development and Leadership.
-Ms. Bechta has served on the Dean’s advisory council since 2021.
+Ms. Bechta graduated from the School of Arts and Sciences in 2011 with a bachelor's degree in political science and holds a master’s degree from Saint Joseph’s University in organizational development and leadership.
+Ms. Bechta has served on the Dean’s Advisory Council since 2021.

 Tahlia Bliss